 The very next day, I received a message from one of the coordinators.
 And the rest is history…

 One thing everyone should ever know about me, but I truly will never tell, is the fact that I am a nervous wreck.
 As in, every time I have to meet some people in public, no matter how small the congregation would be, my palms get sweaty.
 I have butterflies in my stomach.
 Literally.
 My gut would be producing more gas than normal and I really feel like I would throw up.

 This event, the TravelBook.ph Bloggers’ Getaway, was the first bloggers’ event that I’ve ever attended.
 I couldn’t sleep tight the night before, out of excitement and nervousness.
 Excited because I was finally getting my dream to be around same-minded people.
 Nervous because, well, this was a first.

 We were to meet at Mountain Lake Resort in Cavinti, Laguna.
 The place was a haven in itself.
-It is situated beside Lake Caliraya and overlooking the majestic Mount Banahaw of Quezon.
-Nestled among almost 300 hectares property, this resort is a perfect blend of tropical accommodation and fun-filled outdoor activities that are perfect for family, barkadas, or even for a couple getaway.
+It is situated beside Lake Caliraya and overlooks the majestic Mount Banahaw of Quezon.
+Nestled among almost 300 hectares of property, this resort is a perfect blend of tropical accommodation and fun-filled outdoor activities that are perfect for family, barkadas, or even for a couple of getaways.

 It was raining, though.
 The wind was howling and the storm was at its peak.
 It didn’t help with the fact that the chilly weather was making me shiver inside.

 Upon arriving at the clubhouse, I was still cold, although I did my best to act calm and collected so my family wouldn’t bother me with annoying questions.
 It was embarrassing enough that the whole family brought me to the venue due to the fact that they themselves were excited for me.